| back | forward |

 Nova Scotia and southern Quebec west to Manitoba and ND, south to NC, AL, and MO.

-In solitary tufts; stems erect, slender, to 80 cm; fertile stems 0.8 to 1.5 mm thick at the base.
-Leaves narrow, to 1.9 mm wide; sheaths tight, only slightly thickened at the summit.
-Spikes 4-7, androgynous, sessile, less than 1 cm wide; bracts setaceous, the lowest often surpassing the inflorescence; perigynia 2-20, light green, 3-4 mm long, the beak serrulate-margined, reflexed at maturity; scales persistent, light tan with a dark midvein, shorter than the perigynia; stigmas slender, straight to twisted or recurved, red-brown, slightly longer than the beaks.
-Achene lenticular, ovate to obovate, occupying only the upper half of the basally subtruncate perigynium.
+Tufted perennial; stems erect, slender, to 80 cm; fertile stems 0.8 to 1.5 mm thick at the base; leaves narrow, to 1.9 mm wide; sheaths tight, only slightly thickened at the summit; spikes 4-7, androgynous, sessile, less than 1 cm wide; bracts setaceous, the lowest often surpassing the inflorescence; perigynia 2-20, light green, 3-4 mm long, the beak serrulate-margined, reflexed at maturity; scales persistent, light tan with a dark midvein, shorter than the perigynia; stigmas slender, straight to twisted or recurved, red-brown, slightly longer than the beaks; achene lenticular, ovate to obovate, occupying only the upper half of the basally subtruncate perigynium.

 Can be distinguished from C. appalachica and C. rosea by the uncoiled stigmas and the achene which only occupies the upper half of the perigynium (the achene occupies more than half of the perigynium in the other two species).
 Additionally, C. rosea tends to have wider leaves and C. appalachica has perigynia that are ascending to spreading but not reflexed.
 Often occurs in the same habitats as C. rosea but associated with wetter microsites.